 - 0.1 milligram copper (7 percent DV)

 One of the best options for eating grass-fed beef is to locate a local farmer in your area who raises cattle on open, free ranges, feeds them only fresh and dried grasses, and doesn’t use any type of pharmaceuticals, such as hormones or antibodies.
-I believe that when you shop locally for your foods, from beef to apples, you’ll be healthier and happier.
+When you shop locally for your foods, from beef to apples, you’ll be healthier and happier.
 You’ll also contribute to your local community in ways that only buying locally can.

 Are you ready to start cooking and take in all of that grass-fed beef nutrition and health benefits?
-I highly recommend you use grass-fed beef as the star of your meal in these delicious and healthy recipes:
+Try these grass-fed beef recipes that are both healthy and delicious:

 Risks and Side Effects

-When you eat grass-fed beef, not only are you doing something good for yourself, but you’re also eating with a conscious and promoting the proper treatment of cows.
+- When you eat grass-fed beef, not only are you doing something good for yourself, but you’re also eating with a conscious and promoting the proper treatment of cows.
 If you’ve been eating grain-fed beef for most of your life, you may feel confused right now, unsure of how to make a change to eating grass-fed beef.
-Don’t worry, as the world becomes more aware of just what’s going on with what’s on our dinner plates, the demand for grass-fed, free-range beef is on the rise, which increases its availability for you, the educated consumer.

 Get FREE Access!